 Before building a Value Stream Map, there are three things you need to configure beforehand, if you haven’t done so yet, please check out the article Installation Instructions for Value Stream Mapping.

 To create a Value Stream Map, follow these steps:

 - Navigate to the Value Stream Maps tab and click on New.

 - Give your value stream map a name.

-- Select the primary field for your value stream map.
-Most objects within Salesforce have a field which measures the lifecycle of that object.
+- Select the primary field for your Value Stream Map.
+Most objects within Salesforce have a field that measures the lifecycle of that object.
 For example, opportunities natively provide the Stage field.

 - Select any record types that apply.
 You can select all record types or only one depending on your use case.
-You may want to focus on a particular record type, for instance if you want to track the progress or time your team spends on a particular type of user stories, bugs.
-In this case, you can select just this specific record type from the available options and move it to the Selected column.
+You may want to focus on a particular record type, for instance, if you want to track the progress or time your team spends on a particular type of User Stories, Bugs.
+In this case, you can select the Bug specific record type from the available options and move it to the Selected column.

 - Select a start date for your value stream map.
 If you have field history tracking enabled, the value stream map's event collector will utilize the field history tracking data to generate metrics based on the start date selected.
 If you do not select a start date, this field will be populated with the date that the value stream map is activated.